Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-13-filter-logs/guide.en-gb.md

 | Protocol       | Protocol used such as TCP, UDP, or ICMP                |

 > [!primary]
-> The following fields are usually sufficient to identify the most common connectivity issues.
+> The mentioned fields are usually sufficient to identify the most common connectivity issues.

 *Optional: Source and destination ports can help identify application specific issues.*